olgapalii161-source/perf-test-task/README.md

 .zip archive includes:
 - result.xml file to help the user write correlations, as it allows to analyze which values are dynamic in the application
 - testcreds.xlsx file helps in parameterization
--  contractcreationfileupload.jmx JMeter test plan, which must be fixed and returned for evaluation of the results.
+-  contractcreation.jmx JMeter test plan, which must be fixed and returned for evaluation of the results.